 Kitchen scale

-How to make Sourdough Baguettes
+How to Make Sourdough Baguettes

+Step 3: Using wet hands, dimple in your sourdough starter to the rested flour and water mixture.
+Sprinkle the salt on top.
+Mix the dough for about 5 minutes so the dough comes together.
 Cover the dough with plastic wrap or a damp towel and let the dough rest for 30 minutes.
+(Image 3)

+Step 4: After the resting period, this dough will need 6 rounds of stretching and folding in order to develop the gluten and obtain a nice rise.
 With the dough in the bowl, grab the edge of the dough firmly and pull up – stretching it upwards.
 Then place the dough in your hands into the center.
+(Image 4)

 Turn the bowl about a quarter turn and do this stretch and fold again.
 Repeat this process one to two more times.
 This is considered one stretch and fold round.